 1. Potting Shed.

 Add a few extra south facing windows or skylights in your small storage shed and turn it into a potting shed.
 With a potting shed you can keep the mess out of your house or garage and still have a sheltered place to work while the chilly spring winds blow.
-Give your plants a sheltered place to get started with a potting shed.
+Give your plants a sheltered place to get started with backyard shed design ideas.

 2. Garden Tool Storage.

 Nurture your green thumb with a well-organized shed for garden tool storage.
 You know that gardening goes better with the right tools, so why not keep them easily accessible for those moments when you need them most.
 Place your garden shed next to your garden and never again wander around looking for that missing tool.